Our POLAR page offers a range of documents and resources aimed at self-learning. Please browse and enjoy.

 General practices must sign the POLAR Data Sharing & Licensing Agreement (there is a link to the Data Agreement in the Support section) to allow us to have a copy of their de-identified patient data.

 Once the agreement is received, we supply and install into each general practice the necessary tools to enable the on-premises collection and storage of patient data, and uploading of de-identified patient data to the POLAR Data Warehouse.
-We use GRHANITE data extraction tool to collect, de-identify and transmit the de-identified patient data to a secure data centre within the University of Melbourne.
+We use the Humminbird data extraction tool to collect, de-identify and transmit the de-identified patient data to a secure data centre.

 What MBS item information is collected and how is it used?